MailCOPA Multi User Email Software - Network Configuration

 network

-On multi-machine installations, current versions of MailCOPA use TCP/IP for access to the server machine (the one holding the central data store).
+Current versions of MailCOPA use TCP/IP for access to the database server on the server machine (the one holding the central data store).
 To avoid possible problems with this method of connection, you should configure your server machine to have a Static IP Address.
 The clients may be configured dynamically.

 Potential Problems

-Firewalls can block MailCOPA's access - it is essential that the server can receive incoming connections from clients on Port 7492 TCP & UDP (for data access), and access Port 7491 UDP outgoing (for notifying clients of database changes, eg new mail, mail marked seen).
+Firewalls can block MailCOPA's access - it is essential that the clients and server can communicate via Port 7491 TCP (for data access), and access Ports 7491 and 7493 UDP (for notification of database changes, eg new mail, mail marked seen).

 Also see out FAQ pages (internet link) for more trouble-shooting information.